brysonsy/brysonsy.github.io/essays/Asking-Questions-the-Smart-Way.md

 ## A Smart Question

 [Here](https://stackoverflow.com/questions/5767325/how-do-i-remove-a-particular-element-from-an-array-in-javascript) is an example of a smart question, which can be found on StackOverflow.
+This question is concise and specific, with the author immediately giving an explanation on what he is attempting to do.
+The straightforward nature of the question then led to specific answers that detailed ways to solve the problem, with the problem in this case being on how to remove a particular element from an array in JavaScript.

-## A Not So Smart Question
+## A Question not as Smart

+[Here](https://stackoverflow.com/questions/5767325/how-do-i-remove-a-particular-element-from-an-array-in-javascript) is an example of a question that is not as smart.